James McGill Professor and William Dawson Scholar Program

 Once the Provostial letter is issued appointing or renewing the JMP/WDS, the Minerva Appointment Form must be issued using the appropriate JMP/WDS position code as indicated on the Award, Stipend and Other Payment Codes page.

 Please note the following:

 - The nominal academic stipend for James McGill and William Dawson is either $10,000/annum or $15,000/annum.

 - Academic stipends for JMP-WDS should be roughly equivalent to avoid creating disparities among award holders who are deemed to be in the top 20% of performers.

 - Faculties and Departments are reminded that changes in academic stipends require prior approval by the Provost Office.

 The following document from the CRC Program guidelines page may provide further useful information: Information Session 09-January-2014.

 In 2007 the Provost implemented a James McGill / William Dawson Award “Top-Up Policy”, to encourage researchers to make full use of their research grant allocation every year.
-In accordance with this policy, if there is a balance larger than $2,000 in a research fund at the end of the fiscal year (April 30th), the allocation for the following year would automatically be “topped-up”.
+In accordance with this policy, if there is a balance in a research fund at the end of the fiscal year (April 30th), the allocation for the following year would automatically be “topped-up”.